IOW Logo

 Email:

-My latest preprint
+My latest paper

 Logo of the GROCE project

-Hans Burchard, Karsten Bolding, Adrian Jenkins, Martin Losch, Markus Reinert, Lars Umlauf (3 March 2022).
+Hans Burchard, Karsten Bolding, Adrian Jenkins, Martin Losch, Markus Reinert, Lars Umlauf (2022).
 The Vertical Structure and Entrainment of Subglacial Melt Water Plumes.
-JAMES (Journal of Advances in Modeling Earth Systems).
+JAMES.
 DOI: 10.1029/2021MS002925 (open access)

-Publications on extreme sea level and storm surge
+My publications on extreme sea level and storm surge

-Jean-Baptiste Roustan, Lucia Pineau-Guillou, Bertrand Chapron, Nicolas Raillard, Markus Reinert (17 May 2022).
+Jean-Baptiste Roustan, Lucia Pineau-Guillou, Bertrand Chapron, Nicolas Raillard, Markus Reinert (2022).
 Shift of the storm surge season in Europe due to climate variability.
 Scientific Reports.
 DOI: 10.1038/s41598-022-12356-5 (open access)

 All publications and presentations